-The following areas are deemed off limits to students during and after the school day unless prior approval is given by WECHS Administration.
+The following areas are deemed off limits to students during and after the school day unless prior approval is given by WECHS Administration:

-- 1. WakeMed Hospital, unless a student is volunteering and has a pass to the hospital. - 2.
-Wake Tech parking lots unless a student is going to his/her car and exiting promptly. - 3.
-Building A, unless accompanied by WECHS Staff. - 4.
-Building C main lobby, unless student, has an appointment with Ms. Graham or is going to the library. - 5.
-Elevators in any building, unless a medical condition requires their use and a pass is issued from
+- WakeMed Hospital, unless a student is volunteering and has a pass to the hospital - Wake Tech parking lots unless a student is going to his/her car and exiting promptly - Building A, unless accompanied by WECHS Staff - Building C main lobby, unless the student has an appointment with Ms. Graham, a counselor, or is going to the library - Elevators in any building, unless a medical condition requires their use and a pass is issued from WECHS - Shrubbery and tree areas around the school campus - Unoccupied classrooms or office areas where an instructor or teacher is not present - Room 206 (Faculty Workroom) - Student Lounge during instructional time.

-WECHS.

-- 6. Shrubbery and tree areas around school campus. - 7.
-Unoccupied classrooms or office areas where an instructor or teacher is not present. - 8.
-Room 206 (Faculty Workroom) - 9.
-Student Lounge during instructional time.

-Students who are found in any of these areas can be treated as trespassing according to the WCPSS and Wake Tech policies and may have the appropriate disciplinary consequence applied to them.
+Students who are found in any of these areas can be treated as trespassing according to the WCPSS and Wake Tech policies and may have the appropriate disciplinary consequences applied to them.

-Sign In/Out and Check Out Procedures: Scott Campus
+Sign In/Out and Check Out Procedures: Scott Northern Campus